 Log Analysis Tools

-Businesses generate huge amounts of log data which makes log analysis a tedious process unless you’re using a log analysis software.
+Businesses generate huge amounts of log data which makes log analysis a tedious process unless you’re using a log analysis tool.

 Log analysis tools are essential for effective monitoring, enabling you to extract meaningful data from logs and troubleshoot app- or system-level errors.
 They allow you to detect trends and patterns and use these insights to anticipate and mitigate risks and even guide your business decisions.

-From developers to DevOps, SecOps, and more, every IT professional would benefit from a log analysis software.
+From developers to DevOps, SecOps, and more, every IT professional would benefit from log analysis software.

-Sematext Cloud is a unified log management and monitoring platform that can be used as a service or installed on-premises.
-The log analysis functionality extends that of the ELK stack, meaning you can collect logs from a large number of log shippers, logging libraries, platforms, and frameworks.
+Sematext Logs is a log management platform that can be used as a service or installed on-premises.
+The log analysis functionalities extend that of the ELK stack, meaning you can collect logs from a large number of log shippers, logging libraries, platforms, and frameworks.
 With Sematext, you get powerful searching, filtering, and tagging capabilities that enable easy and fast anomaly detection.
-It enables efficient monitoring by allowing you to correlate logs with infrastructure and application metrics.
+Further, combined with Sematext Monitoring, it makes for a unified solution that enables efficient monitoring by allowing you to correlate logs with infrastructure and application metrics.
 You can then set up alerts on both to be notified whenever alert rules are met so that you can quickly jump in and start tracking down the issues.

 Thanks to its multiple purposes, log analysis is a critical part of log management.
-It helps with monitoring and alerting, measuring productivity, security incidents response, governmental compliance, and it’s useful even in cyber-forensics.
+It helps with monitoring and alerting, measuring productivity, security incident response, governmental compliance, and it’s useful even in cyber-forensics.